-Blade's proprietary "customer-to-cockpit" technology stack enables us to manage fliers and organ transports across numerous simultaneous flights, coordinating multiple operators flying between terminals across our route network.
-We believe that this technology, which provides us with enhanced logistics capabilities and information from our fliers signaling their interest in new routes, will enable us to continue to scale our business.
-This technology stack was built with future growth in mind and is designed to allow our platform to be easily scaled to accommodate, among other things, rapid increases in flier volume, new routes, new operators, broader flight schedules, international expansion, next-generation verticraft and ancillary services (e.g., last/first-mile ground connections, trip cancellation insurance, baggage delivery) through our mobile apps, website and cloud-based tools.
+Blade's proprietary "customer-to-cockpit" technology stack enables us to manage fliers and organ transports across numerous simultaneous flights with multiple operators around the world.
+We believe that this technology, which provides (i) real-time tracking of organ transports and passenger flights; (ii) profit/loss information on a flight-by-flight basis; (iii)

+customized portals for all relevant parties including pilots, accounting teams, operator dispatch, transplant coordinators and Blade's logistics team; and (iv) a customer-facing app for passenger missions, will enable us to continue to scale our business.
+This technology stack was built with future growth in mind and is designed to allow our platform to be easily scaled to accommodate, among other things, rapid increases in volume, new routes, new operators, broader flight schedules, international expansion, next-generation verticraft and ancillary services (e.g., last/first-mile ground connections, trip cancellation insurance, baggage delivery) through our mobile apps, website and cloud-based tools.

 Our asset-light business model was developed to be scalable and profitable using conventional aircraft today while enabling a seamless transition to EVA, once they are certified for public use.
 We intend to leverage the expected lower operating costs of EVA versus helicopters to reduce the consumer's price for our flights.
 Additionally, we expect the reduced noise footprint and zero carbon emission characteristics of EVA to allow for the development of new, vertical landing infrastructure ("vertiports") in our existing and new markets.
-In the interim, we purchase offsets to counteract the carbon emissions generated by our urban air mobility services.